ericmoritz/blog/content/learning-python-logging.md

         client.set(key, doc)

-For simplicity, we could of replaced:
+For simplicity, we could have replaced:

     :::python